About Bill Heron

 - New World Setting.
 Co-creator, graphic design and layout.

 Bill is resident in Edinburgh.
 He’s interested in most kinds of games, psychology, ancient Roman history, writing, and sci-fi and fantasy.
 Bill Heron played a wide variety of tabletop role-playing, board, and war-games, from Dungeons and Dragons to Warhammer 40,000.
 He rarely war-games these days as it costs way too much and has nowhere to keep the miniatures!
+He recently backed Kickstarter campaigns for Deadzone (Mantic Games) and Robotech RPG Tactics (Palladium).
 Other areas of interest include media technology – receiving an HND qualification from Stevenson College in Audio-Visual technology, and his”official” resume can be requested by using the contact form below.

 Bill Heron’s first experiences with RPG can be described as follows: